sametz/chem-coding/guides/choosing_a_language.md

 ### ML/AI

 You will find more ML/AI resources that use Python than any other language.
-There is a lot to learn in this field, so my suggestion is start learning using Python to get up to speed before considering another language.
+There is a lot to learn in this field, so the author's suggestion is start learning using Python to get up to speed before considering another language.

 ### Systems Programming and Scripting
 {bash; python; many of the C-like languages like Go, Rust, C++, Java(ew);